Flower in the Crannied Wall

 "Flower in the Crannied Wall" is a poem composed by Alfred Tennyson in 1863 beside the wishing well at Waggoners Wells.
 The poem uses the image of a flowering plant - specifically that of a chasmophyte rooted in the wall of the wishing well - as a source of inspiration for mystical/metaphysical speculation and is one of multiple poems where Tennyson touches upon the topic of the relationships between God, nature, and human life.

 The Tennyson memorial statue was completed in 1903 by George Frederic Watts and unveiled in 1905 at Lincoln Cathedral, shows Tennyson holding a flower in his hand standing alongside a dog.
 Underneath, on the pedestal of the statue, lies a plaque of the poem.
-Since the statue was unveiled in 1905, there has been concerns over discoloration and disintegration.
+Since the statue was unveiled in 1905, there have been concerns over discoloration and disintegration.
 A commissioned firm specializing in bronze restoration then expressed its view that the statue appears similar to when it was first unveiled.